Stag Hound: Construction and history

-Description of launch
+Launch

 "When she was launched, the Stag Hound was the largest merchant ship ever built, being 215 feet long, and having a register of 1,535 tons.
 No less than 15,000 people gathered to see her launched despite the cold, and, as the tallow froze, boiling whale oil was poured upon the ways."

 Jane Lyon wrote this description of the launch in 1962, based on contemporary journalistic accounts:

 Performance

 On many of her voyages, the ship did not meet with favorable winds; nevertheless "in moderate breezes she was conceded to be a very fast ship and in strong winds frequently logged 16 and 17 knots.
 Her best day’s run ... was 358 miles."

 Race to San Francisco, 1851

-Stag Hound sailed from New York City on February 1, 1851 for San Francisco with a crew of 46 men.
-Her captain was Josiah Richardson (1808-1852).
+Stag Hound sailed from New York City on February 1, 1851, for San Francisco with a crew of 46 men.
+Her captain was Josiah Richardson (1808–1852).
 She was so heavily sparred that, at full sail, she carried almost 6,000 square yards of canvas.
 This was more sail area than most able seamen and their officers knew how to handle in those days, and after only six days, a gale blew out her main topmast and all three topgallant masts.
 Despite this mishap, she beat John Bertram and Sea Serpent to Valparaíso.
 Stag Hound's crew raised a jury rig and reached California in 113 days (108 days at sea and 5 days in port), a very fast time for a partly dismasted vessel.
 Stag Hound then proceeded to Guangdong to load a cargo of tea.
 The entire round-the-world voyage earned a profit of $80,000 above her construction cost.